 Uploading Your Cover File to Amazon KDP

-- Upload a print-ready PDF with a barcode.
-If you upload a print-ready PDF that includes a barcode, ensure it meets their formatting requirements or your file may get rejected.
+- Upload a print-ready PDF cover file with a barcode – Ensure the cover and barcode meets Amazon KDP’s formatting requirements or your file may get rejected.

-- Upload a print-ready PDF without a barcode.
-If you upload a print-ready PDF that does not include a barcode, Amazon will add a barcode to your cover.
-That barcode may include a Transparency code when printed.
+- Upload a print-ready PDF cover file without a barcode – If you choose this option, Amazon will add a barcode to your cover.
+That barcode may also include a transparency code when printed.
 Any covers that have images or text in the barcode location (on the bottom right corner of the back cover) will be rejected.

 Where are Barcodes Placed on the Cover?